-Mumps is a disease caused by a virus that usually spreads through saliva and can infect many parts of the body, especially the parotid salivary glands.
-These glands, which produce saliva for the mouth, are found toward the back of each cheek, in the area between the ear and jaw.
+Mumps is a disease caused by a virus that usually spreads through saliva (spit).
+It can infect many parts of the body, especially the parotid salivary glands.
+These glands, which make saliva for the mouth, are found toward the back of each cheek, in the area between the ear and jaw.
 In cases of mumps, these glands typically swell and become painful.

-After a case of mumps it is very unusual to have a second bout because one attack of mumps almost always gives lifelong protection against another.
-However, other infections can also cause swelling in the salivary glands, which might lead a parent to mistakenly think a child has had mumps more than once.
+After someone has the mumps, it is very unusual to have a second bout because most people have lifelong protection after their first infection.
+Because other infections can cause swelling in the salivary glands, though, a parent might mistakenly think a child has had mumps more than once.

 Signs and Symptoms

 Cases of mumps may start with a fever of up to 103ºF (39.4ºC), as well as a headache and loss of appetite.
-The well-known hallmark of mumps is swelling and pain in the parotid glands, making the child resemble a hamster with food in its cheeks.
-The glands usually become increasingly swollen and painful over a period of 1–3 days.
+The well-known hallmark of mumps is swelling and pain in the parotid glands — a child might look like a hamster with food in its cheeks.
+The glands usually become increasingly swollen and painful over a period of 1-3 days.
 The pain gets worse when the child swallows, talks, chews, or drinks acidic juices (like orange juice).

 Both the left and right parotid glands may be affected, with one side swelling a few days before the other, or only one side may swell.
 In rare cases, mumps will attack other groups of salivary glands instead of the parotids.
 If this happens, swelling may be noticed under the tongue, under the jaw, or all the way down to the front of the chest.